Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Welcome to my neighborhood!

-This night market’s food is nothing special, but come before dark to enjoy the high concentration (at least five) of Qing dynasty-era temples on or around this street, and a couple ultra narrow alleyways that once led to the river when this area was a major river trading port, if you can find them.
+The food at Xinzhuang Temple Street Night Market (新莊廟街) food is nothing special.
+But come before dark to enjoy the high concentration (at least five) of Qing dynasty-era temples on or around this street, and a couple ultra narrow alleyways that once led to the river when this area was a major river trading port, if you can find them.

 I can pretty much guarantee you won’t see any foreign faces here…OK, except maybe mine!